indralukmana/turbin3-capstone/documentations/00-curriculum.md

           vault's ATA.
     - [x] Add checks for vault status ('unlocked').
   - See: [05-learning-withdraw.md](./05-learning-withdraw.md)
 - [ ] 5.
+Testing and Debugging
+  - [ ] 5a.
+Expand tests to cover all implemented instructions.
+  - [ ] 5b.
+Learn debugging techniques.
+- [ ] 6.
 Behavioral Gates: Plan Hash & Cooldown
-  - [ ] 5a.
+  - [ ] 6a.
 Implement the `submit_plan_hash` instruction:
     - [ ] Define `#[derive(Accounts)]` for `submit_plan_hash`.
     - [ ] Implement `submit_plan_hash` function to store the hash and update
           status.
-  - [ ] 5b.
+  - [ ] 6b.
 Implement cooldown logic:
     - [ ] Add checks in `withdraw` or a separate instruction to verify `cooldown_end`.
-- [ ] 6.
+- [ ] 7.
 Behavioral Gates: Mentor Approval
-  - [ ] 6a.
+  - [ ] 7a.
 Implement mentor approval/rejection instructions:
     - [ ] Define `#[derive(Accounts)]` for `mentor_approve` and `mentor_reject`.
     - [ ] Implement functions, including mentor signature verification.
     - [ ] Update `mentor_approval_status`.
-  - [ ] 6b.
+  - [ ] 7b.
 Implement mentor timeout logic.
-- [ ] 7.
+- [ ] 8.
 Error Handling
-  - [ ] 7a.
+  - [ ] 8a.
 Learn how to define custom errors in Anchor.
-  - [ ] 7b.
+  - [ ] 8b.
 Implement error checks for various scenarios.
-- [ ] 8.
+- [ ] 9.
 Off-chain Plan Storage Integration (Conceptual/Frontend Focus)
-  - [ ] 8a.
+  - [ ] 9a.
 Understand how the on-chain program interacts with the off-chain
         database (via plan hash).
-  - [ ] 8b.
+  - [ ] 9b.
 (Focus shifts to frontend/backend for actual integration).
-- [ ] 9.
+- [ ] 10.
 Frontend Integration
-  - [ ] 9a.
-Learn how to connect a frontend (e.g., React) to your Solana program
+  - [ ] 10a.
+Learn how to connect a frontend (e.g., React) to your Solana
-        using Anchor client.
+        program using Anchor client.
-  - [ ] 9b.
+  - [ ] 10b.
 Build UI for vault creation, plan submission, status display, and withdrawal.
-  - [ ] 9c.
+  - [ ] 10c.
 Build Mentor UI for reviewing and approving plans.
-- [ ] 10.
-Testing and Debugging
-  - [ ] 10a.
-Expand tests to cover all implemented instructions.
-  - [ ] 10b.
-Learn debugging techniques.

 ---